JelmerDeHen/dsc2tiff/README.md

 # dsc2tiff

-File format extraction tool for the properietary DSC format from DECOS.
+File format extraction tool for the proprietary DSC format from DECOS.

 Will produce tiff files.